• Skip to primary navigation

 • A one-page producer’s statement.
 This should provide insight into who you are and your process.

-• A three to five page treatment.
+• A two to three page treatment.
 This should give us a clear sense of the beginning, middle and end of the story.

 • Full Script: Please submit the latest draft of the script you are applying for.

-• A full budget that includes all expenses AND revenue. *Revenue section must include: Actual funds raised to date, in-kind donations with associated market value and any outstanding or pending funds.
+• A full budget that includes actual funds raised to date, in-kind donations with associated market value and any outstanding or pending funds.

 Post-production